-Creative Engineering takes a proactive, independently minded approach to solving design problems.
-We question assumptions and drive innovation.
+Creative Engineering takes a proactive, first principles approach to solving design problems.
+We question assumptions to drive innovation.
 We often provide answers to “impossible” design problems by changing the question, or by way of other “out of the box” creative approaches.

 Cost, function, aesthetics, manufacturability and marketing all contribute requirements to a product.
-The role of Creative Engineering is to generate a design that meets these sometimes conflicting goals while carefully balancing the resulting compromises in order to deliver the best possible product.
+Our role is to generate a design that meets these sometimes conflicting goals while carefully balancing the resulting compromises in order to deliver the best possible product.

-Based on your performance goals and design limitations we will develop creative ideas to solve difficult design problems such as: helping to create a revolutionary new product, improving on an existing product or avoiding a patent infringement.
+Based on your performance goals and design limitations, we will develop creative ideas to solve difficult design problems, whether to create revolutionary new products, improve an existing product, or avoid patent infringement for some existing technology.